machilan1/go_video3/README.md

 2. Tailwind CSS has to recompile every time you change the templates.

+    Open a new terminal and run

     $ make tailwindcss-watch

-    and the tailwindcss CLI will monitor the changes and recompile automatically.
+    and the tailwindcss CLI will monitor the changes and recompile stylesheets automatically.

-3. If you want to feel even better , you can use Air if you want to utilize hot reloading.
+3. If you want to feel even better , you can use Air for hot reloading.

-    Instal air by the instructions in the url below
+    Install air by the instructions in the url below

     https://github.com/air-verse/air

     There is a .air.toml in project root and you can utilize the setting.

+    Run

+    $ air

+    to serve the app with hot reloading.